Reionization and the ISM/Stellar Origins with JWST and ALMA (RIOJA): The core of the highest redshift galaxy overdensity at $z = 7.88$ confirmed by NIRSpec/JWST: SED fitting

 \section{SED fitting}

 To obtain physical properties of the galaxies, we performed SED fitting using photometry obtained from JWST and ALMA observations.
 We also use the ancillary HST data from the UNCOVER project (\citealt{Weaver2023}) that include six filters, F435W, F606W, F814W, F125W, F140W, and F160W.
-Details of our methods are presented in \citealt{Fudamoto2023}, and in the following we summarize essential items.
+Details of our methods are presented in Y. Fudamoto et al.~in preparation, and in the following we summarize essential items.

 We used the publicly available SED fitting code \texttt{BAGPIPES} \citep{Carnall2018} assuming delayed-tau star formation history (SFH).
 We adopt a dust attenuation law from \citet{Calzetti00}.
 For A2744-ZD1, we assume the redshift of $z=7.88$.
-The \Oiii\ line and dust continuum fluxes are included in the fitting process.
-For A2744-s1 and ZD1 in which dust continuum is not detected, the SED fitting uses only the HST and JWST photometry.
+The \Oiii\ line and dust continuum fluxes are included in the fitting process, where we correct for the CMB impact on the dust continuum flux densities following \citet{da_Cunha2013} and assuming $T_{\rm d} = 50$ K. For A2744-s1 and ZD1 in which dust continuum is not detected, the SED fitting uses only the HST and JWST photometry.
 Then, we checked if the obtained SEDs are consistent with the non-detections of dust continuum.
+Likewise, for A2744-YD1 and YD7 in which only Band 6 data show the detection, we first run the SED fitting without Band 7 data, and checked if the results are consistent with the non-detections in Band 7.

 We obtained reasonable fits as shown in Figure \ref{fig:fullSED}.
 Table \ref{tab:SEDresults} summarizes the physical properties.
 We estimated UV continuum slopes ($\beta$), using full SED posteriors by fitting a power-law function in a form of $f_{\lambda}\propto\lambda^{\beta}$.
 The member galaxies have red UV continuum slopes ranging from $\beta = $ $-1.2$ to $-1.8$, and high stellar dust attenuation ranging from $A_{\rm V} =$ 0.2 to 0.8 magnitudes, supporting that the member galaxies are relatively dusty and can be classified as luminous infrared galaxies.
 The present sample has a median $A_{\rm V}$/mag value of 0.64 with a standard deviation of 0.20, which is large compared to that of 13 photometrically selected galaxies at $z\sim7-9$, $A_{\rm V}$/mag $=0.20\pm0.18$ (\citealt{Leethochawalit2023}).